MicrosoftDocs/customer-insights/ci-docs/data/dialog-with-data.md

    :::image type="content" source="media/copilot-customer-insights.png" alt-text="Screenshot of the dialog with data feature, with copilot AI answering a user question.":::

-The **Discover insights about your customers in natural language (preview)** page contains four key components:
+The **Discover insights about your customers in natural language** page contains four key components:

 - **Prompt box**: Enter your question in natural language; for example, *How many customers in my loyalty program have more than 100 reward points?* Copilot in Customer Insights - Data supports questions in supported languages with up to 2,000 characters.
 This section also contains the consent setting for sharing your prompts.
 Ask a specific question about your customers and make sure you have the relevant data imported to answer the question.
 Avoid asking questions that are too ambiguous or contain inappropriate content.